1. Purpose of policy

 Please refer to the University’s Glossary of terms for policy and procedures.
-Terms and definitions identified below are specific to these procedures and are critical to the effectiveness of it:
+Terms and definitions identified below are specific to this policy and are critical to the effectiveness of it:

 Recognition of prior learning (RPL) is an assessment process that involves assessment of an individual’s relevant prior learning (including formal, informal and non-formal learning) to determine the credit outcomes of an individual application for credit.

-d) facilitate student mobility between institutions, sectors, states and nations
+d) facilitate student mobility between institutions, sectors, states and nations; and

 e) reduce the University’s exposure to risk with respect to academic standards.

-c) Provision of Education to International Students, Code of Practice and Guidelines for Australian Universities (Universities Australia)
+c) Provision of Education to International Students, Code of Practice and Guidelines for Australian Universities (Universities Australia); and

 d) National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (ESOS).